Limits of Hodge structures via holonomic D-modules: Non-reduced case: Sesquilinear pairing and limiting mixed Hodge structure

 We first give another description of the integrable log connection~\eqref{conn} using cyclic coverings.
 Fix a rational number $\alpha$ in $[0,1)$, Because the isomorphism,

-we obtain a cyclic covering $\pi_\alpha: X_\alpha \rightarrow X$ by taking the $N$-th roots out of $\sum_{i\in I\setminus I_\alpha} e_i Y_i$ and normalizing it.
-The direct image ${\pi_\alpha}_*\sO_{X_\alpha}$ decomposes into eigenspaces with respect the Galois action as well as the direct image of exterior differential ${\pi_\alpha}_* \sO_{X_\alpha}\rightarrow {\pi_\alpha}_* \Omega_{X_\alpha}$~\cite[Theorem 3.2]{EV}.
+we obtain a cyclic covering $\pi_\alpha: X_\alpha \to X$ by taking the $N$-th roots out of $\sum_{i\in I\setminus I_\alpha} e_i Y_i$ and normalizing it.
+The direct image ${\pi_\alpha}_*\sO_{X_\alpha}$ decomposes into eigenspaces with respect the Galois action as well as the direct image of exterior differential ${\pi_\alpha}_* \sO_{X_\alpha}\to {\pi_\alpha}_* \Omega_{X_\alpha}$~\cite[Theorem 3.2]{EV}.
 The line bundle

 is the {$\alpha$-eigenspaces} of ${\pi_\alpha}_* \sO_{X_\alpha}$ for some suitable choice of a generator of the Galois group.
 Because the decomposition respects the exterior differential, we obtained an integrable log connection with eigenvalues $\{\alpha e_i\}$ along $Y_i$ for each $i\in I_\alpha$.
-Note that $X_\alpha$ might not be smooth.
+Note that $X_\alpha$ might be singular.